 Control of the disease is difficult and can only be achieved through the use of healthy planting material (seeds and transplants) and cultural practices that limit the spread of the disease (e.g. the elimination of infected crop debris and cruciferous weeds that are potential inoculum sources).
 The development and use of resistant cultivars has long been recognised, but has had a limited success in practice due to the small number of useful sources of resistance available.

-The pathogen profile of Xanthomonas campestris pv. campestris has been recently published by Vicente and Holub (Mol Plant Pathol., 2013, 14:2-18).
-This review includes information on the pathogen sequenced genomes, secretion systems, type III effector genes and other virulence and pathogenicity factors.
+The pathogen profile of Xanthomonas campestris pv. campestris has been published by Vicente and Holub (Mol Plant Pathol., 2013, 14:2-18) including information on the pathogen sequenced genomes, secretion systems, type III effector genes and other virulence and pathogenicity factors.

 Identification and origin of Xcc races